-- 3.14.
-The moon had set approximately one hour and 15 minutes before the accident.
-The beginning of morning civil twilight was at 0617, about one hour after the helicopter had departed the operator's base, and the sun was not due to rise until 0641. - 3.15.
+- 3.21.
 There were several built-up areas in the initial segment of the flight.
-When the helicopter first took off, and until just past Lawrence, it is very likely that there was light available to provide a clearly defined horizon from terrestrial sources such as houses, streetlights and vehicles. - 3.16.
+When the helicopter first took off, and until just past Lawrence, it is very likely that there was light available to provide a clearly defined horizon from terrestrial sources such as houses, streetlights and vehicles. - 3.22.
 It was close to the darkest part of the night when the helicopter took off and there would have been insufficient light for a clearly defined horizon in the Lammerlaw Range area, after passing Lawerence.